Skip to main content

 This program is FREE, and open to anyone who has lived mental health experience and who has an interest in gaining the skills desired to become a peer support staff and advocate.

 Peer support specialists are able to offer a unique understanding as they have walked the path of recovery themselves.
 They strive to empower others to achieve their hopes, dreams, and goals, and connect with them in a personal recovery journey.
-Peer Specialists hold valuable positions within an agency but currently there is a lack of qualified and skilled individuals in the field of Behavioral Health.
+Peer Specialists hold valuable positions within an agency but currently there is a lack of qualified and skilled individuals in the field of Mental Health.

 Training and support is provided by Peer Support Specialists that have the experience and knowledge of the Academy of Peer Services curriculum and coursework.
 Individuals can either participate in person or online depending on his/her/their comfort level.